As the education landscape changes, school counselors are tasked with the important responsibility of helping students adapt and advance in school.

 - Help students navigate challenges that can affect performance, such as bullying and substance abuse.

 - Identify cases of student neglect or abuse and alert authorities when such cases are suspected.

 - Address attendance issues such as tardiness or absenteeism.

 At an elementary school, a counselor may focus on developing students’ decision-making and study skills, while in middle school the focus is on achieving academic goals.
 In high school, counselors guide students making academic and career plans by providing information about college application processes, training programs and financial aid options.

 ASCA recommends a ratio of one counselor to 250 students.
 However, as of 2014-2015 (the most recent academic year for which figures available), the average ratio nationwide was one counselor for every 482 students, according to the National Center for Education Statistics.’

 School counselors earned an average wage of $58,620 as of May 2017, according to the BLS.
 If a career as a school counselor interests you, conducting independent research is a wise choice, as salary potential and employment opportunities may vary depending on factors such as education, experience and regional market conditions.

 A bachelor’s degree in psychology can be a first step to a career as a school counselor.
 Most states require a master’s degree to work in the field, according to the BLS.
 Counselors working in public schools are required to have a state-issued license, certification or endorsement.
 In some states, counselors also must have classroom teaching experience.
 ASCA and the National Board for Certified Counselors have resources available for professional development and continuing education.

-The Bureau of Labor Statistics identifies a set of core competencies for school counselors, including strong interpersonal and communication skills, and the ability to demonstrate compassion and empathy when dealing with students and parents.
+Successful counselors possess strong interpersonal and communication skills, and the ability to demonstrate compassion and empathy when dealing with students, parents, teachers and administrators.